Gabattal/Crossfit-Kaizoku/README.md

-# CrossFit-Kaizoku / In Progress
+# CrossFit-Kaizoku

-Actually developping an App for a Gym.
+Booking app for a Gym (in progress).

 ## Technologies used: